 SEC Targets Disclosure Fraud

-Recently, the SEC has refocused its efforts against against companies whose public filings or communications have mislead or deprived investors of material information.
-On February 24, 2017, the acting SEC Chair Michael Piwowar stated that the agency needs to take a second look at policies like disclosure requirements, high corporate penalties and accreditation rules that have adversely impacted investors.
-Indeed, investors need full, fair, and accurate disclosures to make informed decisions about investments.
+The SEC is consistently taking enforcement actions against companies whose public filings or communications have misled or deprived investors of material information.
+Investors need full, fair, and accurate disclosures to make informed decisions about investments.

-Under the SEC Whistleblower Program, whistleblowers may receive a reward for reporting original information to the SEC about violations of federal securities laws, including inadequate disclosures.
-Since the law went into effect, the SEC Whistleblower Office has awarded more than $300 million in awards to whistleblowers.
-The largest SEC whistleblower award to date, nearly $50 million, was issued to a whistleblower who provided the SEC with key information that led to a successful enforcement action.
+The SEC has awarded nearly $1.3 billion in awards to whistleblowers.
+The largest SEC whistleblower award to date, $114 million, was issued to a whistleblower who provided the SEC with key information that led to a successful enforcement action.